vacu9708/Algorithm/Algorithm traning/Factorial and Fibonacci sequence/README.md

 # Recursive method
 ## When to use?
 >A recursive method takes a lot of stack memory, so it should be used only when it is complex to write regular iterative code.
-* If a problem that is a level below can be solved, the answer can be found with it.
+* When the answer can be found by solving the problem that is a level below.
 For example, if you know 4!, you can find 5! by 4!
 X 5.
+Tower of hanoi is an example too.
 * It is used in graph searching such as DFS, BFS.
 (The main use)

 ## Recursive methods and a regular iterative method